-Note: N=1,724 statehouse reporters in 2022; N=1,592 in 2014.
+Note: N=1,761 statehouse reporters in 2022; N=1,592 in 2014.
 Source: Pew Research Center data collected Sept.
 23, 2021-March 11, 2022.

 "Total Number of U.S. Statehouse Reporters Rises, but Fewer Are on the Beat Full Time"

-The other states with the largest growth of statehouse reporters were California, Louisiana, Virginia and Montana.
-In California and Montana, the increases between 2014 and 2022 were driven by the addition of full-time reporters in each state.
-In other cases, these increases are largely due to growing numbers of part-time and student reporters.
+The other states with the largest growth of statehouse reporters were New Mexico, California, Louisiana and Virginia.
+In most cases, these increases are largely due to growing numbers of part-time and student reporters, though California is an exception: That state's addition of 29 statehouse reporters between 2014 and 2022 was driven by an increase of 21 full-time reporters.